On topologies on Lie braid groups: Introduction. Malcev completion of the group of pure braids

-Malcev (see \cite{Mal1} and an exposition in \cite{KM}) proved that any nilpotent discrete group $\Gamma$ without torsion admits a canonical embedding $\Gamma\to G$ to a simply connected nilpotent Lie group $G$ as a uniform lattice \footnote{i.e, $\Gamma$ is a discrete subgroup and the homogeneous space $G/\Gamma$ is compact}.
+Malcev (see \cite{Mal1} and comprehensive expositions in \cite{Rag}, Chapter II, and \cite{KM}, Section 17) proved that any nilpotent discrete group $\Gamma$ without torsion admits a canonical embedding $\Gamma\to G$ to a simply connected nilpotent Lie group $G$ as a uniform lattice \footnote{i.e, $\Gamma$ is a discrete subgroup and the homogeneous space $G/\Gamma$ is compact}.
 He constructs 'coordinates' on $\Gamma$ in the following way.
 Choose a basis in each free Abelian group $\Gamma_{j-1}/\Gamma_j$, take representatives $a_1$, $a_2$, \dots, $a_N$ of this basis elements in $\Gamma$, let an initial segment of this sequence corresponds to $\Gamma/\Gamma_1$, a next segment corresponds to $\Gamma_1/\Gamma_2$ etc., Any element of $\Gamma$ admits a unique representation in the form $a_1^{q_1} a_2^{q_2}\dots a_N^{q_N}$.
 Therefore, we can identify sets $\Gamma$ and $\Z^N$.
 Malcev proves that formulas for multiplication in 'coordinates' $(q_1,\dots,q_N)$ are polynomial.
 We take real $q_j$ and get a nilpotent Lie group $G$, where a multiplication is given by the same formulas.